Napoleon Dynamite (TV series): Premise

-The series towards the end of the Napoleon Dynamite film; Scully said they transferred the characters and premise, but not the events of the film.
+The series takes place towards the end of the Napoleon Dynamite film; Scully said they transferred the characters and premise, but not the events, of the film.

 In the film, set in the small town of Preston, Idaho, Napoleon (Jon Heder) is an awkward 16-year-old boy who loves practicing ninja moves, dancing, and drawing pictures of a liger, an animal he says is bred for its skills in magic.
 He also invents stories about himself: hunting wolverines in Alaska, having an Oklahoman girlfriend, and that a gang wants him to join because of his skill with a bo staff.
 His brother Kip (Aaron Ruell) is an unemployed 32-year-old; flimsy and gawky, he is the target of Napoleon's outlashes, although he often brags of his wrestling abilities and overall coolness; he spends his days in an internet chat room talking to a woman named Lafawnduh.
 The two live with their grandmother, Carlinda (Sandy Martin), who enjoys riding all-terrain vehicles.

 Deborah "Deb" Bradshaw (Tina Majorino) is a shy, quiet, sweet, and artistically inclined girl who is infatuated with Napoleon upon first meeting him.
 Napoleon's uncle Rico (Jon Gries) is a middle-aged man and former high-school athlete who lives in a camper van and is obsessed with his failed football career.
 He frequently performs get rich quick schemes, believing riches will help him get over his crushed dreams of NFL stardom.
 Rex Kwon Do (Diedrich Bader) is a self-declared martial-arts master who runs a dojo in town.

 Napoleon also becomes friends with a Mexican exchange student named Pedro Sánchez (Efren Ramirez) who rarely conveys emotion or speaks.
 Pedro runs for class president after seeing a poster at the school dance.
 On the election day, he gives a mediocre speech in front of the student body.
 Napoleon does a dance routine as Pedro's skit for the election and receives a standing ovation, saving the campaign and winning Pedro the election.
 Two months later, Kip and Lafawnduh are married.

 Jared Hess, who directed the film, stated that the series takes place after Pedro's election, but before the marriage, and several new characters are introduced.